EU Licensed4.8/5

 Your GP or practice nurse will:

-- Confirm the diagnosis with blood tests
+• Confirm the diagnosis with blood tests

-- Check your kidney function (eGFR), liver function and full blood count
+• Check your kidney function (eGFR), liver function, and full blood count

-- Review your medical history for contraindications
+• Review your medical history for any reasons not to use metformin

 Ongoing prescriptions